 By utilizing our existing Whistle-blowing System (Speak Up System) and an inquiry form, we allow employees and external stakeholders to anonymously voice concerns over any deviations from our policy and procedures so that we can identify risk in a timely manner.
+The contents of a report of grievances shall not be shared beyond the specified scope without the explicit consent of the whistleblowers.
+The results of the investigation and any corrective measures taken shall be notified to the whistleblowers, with due consideration given to the credibility, reputation, privacy, and other interests of the parties involved.
+Furthermore, whistleblowers are protected by a company regulation to ensure they are not treated disadvantageously.
 We received no complaints related to conflict minerals in gold/silver smelting during the reporting period.
+Inquiry Form | Sumitomo Metal Mining Co., Ltd.